tebl/C64-JoyKEY/documentation/building.md

 ****) I've been using the cheaper Gateron clones and they work well for this type of use, you can use either the 3- or 5-pin variety.
 The green and blue switches are the ones that have a clicky sound, pick a different colour if that is not something you'd be interested in.
 If you want LEDs below the keycaps, you need switches with a spot for those like the Gateron brands do.
 The keycaps you need are usually listed as *mechanical gaming MX-compatible keycaps*.

 ## 2.1 Adapters
-The necessity for adapters will depend on the type of systems that you have, so I've separated the BOM for those into separate joysticks.
+The necessity for adapters will depend on the type of systems that you have, so I've separated the BOM for those into separate modules.
 See document [adapters](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/adapters.md) for a list of available and tested adapters, click on the ones you are interested in to get a BOM for those.